The write path is your architecture

 A fact is what the system durably records.

-Most messy architectures mix these together.
-A request handler validates a command, writes a fact, mutates three projections, calls two external systems, and returns success based on whatever happened last.
+Most tangled architectures simply blur these together.
+A request handler validates a command, writes a fact, mutates three projections, calls two external systems, and returns success based on whatever happened to finish last.

-That is how a write path becomes untestable.
+That is how a write path becomes untestable, quietly, one helpful addition at a time.

 Separate the pieces.
-Then decide where the acknowledgement boundary belongs.
+Then decide, deliberately, where the acknowledgement boundary belongs.
+Most of the difficulty dissolves once those two things are done.

 Tutorial checklist

-For any important write path, fill this out:
+For any important write path, it is worth filling this out:

 | Question | Example answer |